1031 Exchanges in Delaware

 Reverse Exchange

-In competitive markets like Wilmington or Lewes, investors may purchase the replacement property before selling the original one.
+In competitive markets like Wilmington or Lewes, investors may complete a reverse exchange by purchasing the replacement property before selling the original one.
 In this structure, an Exchange Accommodation Titleholder (EAT) temporarily holds the title until both transactions are complete.

 Simultaneous Exchange